-The Committee will utilize the services of an AIF certified consultant to assist in their evaluation.
+The Committee will utilize the services of an AIF[®] certified consultant to assist in their evaluation.
+This role will fall to the Vice President for Administration and Finance when so qualified.
 The consultant shall not be an employee of a financial services provider to the University.

-University of Guam Investment Policy Statement - Appendix A Asset Allocation Review and Optimization Analysis
+University of Guam Investment Policy Statement - Appendix A

+Asset Allocation Review and Optimization Analysis

-Based on formal asset allocation studies conducted in 1994, 1997, 2003, 2008, 2011 and 2014, the Regents and Committee, with the assistance from the Fund's RIA, identified an optimal broad asset class mix based on the Fund's time horizon, risk tolerances, performance expectations, and asset class preferences.
+Based on formal asset allocation studies conducted in 1994, 1997, 2003, 2008, 2011, 2014, 2016 & 2019 the Regents and Committee, with the assistance from the Fund's RIA, identified an optimal broad asset class mix based on the Fund's time horizon, risk tolerances, performance expectations, and asset class preferences.